-WHAT IS LEADERSHIP COACHING AND MENTORING?
+WHAT IS DEVELOPMENTAL COACHING FOR SELF-LEADERSHIP AND PERSONAL GROWTH?

 There are many definitions.
 This is my personal view and I’ll talk about it as coaching for the sake of simplicity.